 Having made these remarks on the points where there has been some advance, I resume the different objects of the pamphlet.
-Mr. Rochat tells me (p.
-15) that the ordinances were not decreed only by the apostles and the elders.
+Mr. Rochat tells me (page 15) that the ordinances were not decreed only by the apostles and the elders.
 It is of the word of God he must complain, and not of me.
 It is true that in the address it is added the church.
-But when the Holy Spirit speaks of the ordinances which were decreed, He says in @Acts 16: 4 of the decrees &#8220;ordained by the apostles and elders&#8221;; and it was the apostles and elders who had &#8220;come together to consider of this matter.&#8221; Further, does our brother seriously believe that the brethren at Jerusalem, even supposing that their church was formed on his own principles, could have had the idea that a church in our day might have the right to send decrees to other churches?
-When it is said, &#8220;And to us&#8221; (@Acts 15: 28), did not this refer to men having some direct authority?
+But when the Holy Spirit speaks of the ordinances which were decreed, He says in @Acts 16: 4 of the decrees "ordained by the apostles and elders"; and it was the apostles and elders who had "come together to consider of this matter".
+Further, does our brother seriously believe that the brethren at Jerusalem, even supposing that their church was formed on his own principles, could have had the idea that a church in our day might have the right to send decrees to other churches?
+When it is said, "And to us" (@Acts 15: 28), did not this refer to men having some direct authority?
 Could any gathering, convinced that a doctrine is presented in the word, send a decree to other gatherings?
 No!
 There was then an authority and a capacity, which no longer exist.

-<h3>Of the Church and its Responsibility&#8212;Ruin and Cutting Off</h3>
+<h3>OF THE CHURCH AND ITS RESPONSIBILITY -- RUIN AND CUTTING OFF</h3>

 I refer here to an essential principle, I mean the presence of the Holy Spirit on earth.
 The New Testament always speaks of the Holy Spirit as being on earth, having been sent from on high, when Christ had ascended, although inasmuch as He is God He is necessarily everywhere.
-He therefore becomes the centre| of a unity on earth.
+He therefore becomes the centre¦ of a unity on earth.
 Indeed, in this respect, the dead are even, so to speak, lost sight of; their bodies not being raised, they cannot have a part in the manifestation of the glory of Christ.
 Their happy souls (for they are with the Lord), being absent from the body, cannot be the instruments of that glory.
 And this is still more manifest as regards the body.
 But the One Spirit on earth is the bond of unity for all the believers who are found there.
 It is in them that the glory of Christ ought to be manifested, not only as individuals, but, above all, as a body, the One Spirit being the bond of unity for the whole body on earth.
 Hence, I am not afraid to say, that the state of things which existed in the primitive church does no longer exist.
 After all, this is generally admitted.
 That unity which ought to have existed that the world might believe exists no longer.
 The certainty of the

-| Rather, the power and bond of unity.
+¦Rather, the power and bond of unity.
 Christ is the centre.

 {251}